MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/quality-updates.md

 - Quality updates aren't applied to production environments if there's an impending service update scheduled within a week from when the quality update is scheduled to happen.
 - If a sandbox environment has the same or higher build version than the impending quality update, it will be skipped.
 - If a production environment has the same or higher build version than the impending quality update, it will be skipped.
 - If a sandbox has the same or higher build version because of a quality update or a manual update to the production, the production will still get the scheduled version of the monthly service update.
-If you don't want the scheduled production environment to be updated to the service update version, you can pause the service update from LCS.
+If you don't want the scheduled production environment to be updated to the service update version, you can pause the service update from Lifecycle Services.
 - We recommend you utilize the latest quality update build to test your changes for an upcoming service update for better stability and results.

 ## If an environment has an upcoming scheduled action and a scheduled quality update in the same maintenance window, will it still receive the quality update?